 Google’s Mobile-Friendly Designation

-Two months ago, Google announced a new “mobile-friendly” designation, which makes responsive web design more important than ever to business marketing strategy.
-The new “mobile-friendly” label appears in mobile search results to highlight websites that offer great mobile experiences.
+In 2014, Google announced a “mobile-friendly” designation, which made responsive web design more important than ever to business marketing strategy.
+As part of that change, a “mobile-friendly” label appeared in mobile search results to highlight websites that offer great mobile experiences.

-This change is yet another indication of how much Google values high-quality mobile experiences, and it only heightened the buzz among industry experts that mobile-friendly criteria will soon be used as a ranking signal in search algorithms.
+Although the mobile-friendly label was dropped in 2016, the 2014 change was another indication of how much Google values high-quality mobile experiences, and it heightened the buzz among industry experts that mobile-friendly criteria would soon be used as a ranking signal in search algorithms.

 Google’s Mobile Usability Warnings

-In January 2015, Google sent mass notifications via email and through webmaster tools to owners of sites that aren't mobile friendly.
+In January 2015, Google sent mass notifications via email and through webmaster tools to owners of sites that weren't mobile friendly.

 <----- Example of Google's response for a website that does not meet mobile-friendly standards.